 Plays Two: African Gothic etc - A farm lies in ruins.
 And with mother and father now gone, a brother and sister face eviction by an officious lawyer.
 Abandoned, they endlessly enact the rituals of punishment once visited upon them by their parents.
 Widely regarded as a milestone in South African theatre, the multi-award winning play "African Gothic" tells the story of their final danse macabre.
 Despite overwhelming critical acclaim, it was also fiercely condemned by Afrikaans conservatives as being a subversive portrayal of repression.
 "Good Heavens" is a comedy thriller with the dark poetic heart of a folk-tale.
 Two spinster sisters, with their ailing mother and simple-minded brother, await the annual visit of their youngest sister.
 Deeply envious of her beauty and youth, they hatch a diabolical plot to rid themselves of her forever.
 In "Breathing In", on a stormy night in the last bitter months of the Second Anglo-Boer War, a seriously wounded General and his faithful Adjutant encounter a mysterious woman and her seductive other-worldly daughter, and are confronted with the subtle methods of survival these women have been forced to adopt.
 Accustomed to the rigours of war, the Adjutant now faces a terrible choice.

-The Fall- Devised by the Company -The Fall is a play collaboratively written by the original cast as a reaction to and reflection on the South African student protests in 2015 and part of 2016.
+Fall, The - The Fall is a play collaboratively written by the original cast as a reaction to and reflection on the South African student protests in 2015 and part of 2016.
 The #RhodesMustFall and subsequent student-led movements in South Africa alerted the country and the world to the latent on-going issues brought about by colonialism and apartheid in South Africa.
 The Fall details the experiences of seven students within this movement and how they deal with their traumas, while still moving towards activism for a free decolonialized education.

 A Doll's House (Methuen) - The slamming of the front door at the end of A Doll's House shatters the romantic masquerade of the Helmers' marriage.
 In their stultifying and infantilised relationship, Nora and Torvald have deceived themselves and each other both consciously and subconsciously, until Nora acknowledges the need for individual freedom.
 A revised student edition of classic set text: A Doll's House (1879), is a masterpiece of theatrical craft which, for the first time portrayed the tragic hypocrisy of Victorian middle class marriage on stage.
 The play ushered in a new social era and "exploded like a bomb into contemporary life".
 "Meyer's translations of Ibsen are a major fact in one's general sense of post-war drama.
 Their vital pace, their unforced insistence on the poetic centre of Ibsen's genius, have beaten academic versions from the field" (George Steiner)